araqelyanedgar/araqelyanedgar/README.md

 # Edgar

-Hi there! 👋 I'm Edgar, a iOS Developer passionate about app development.
+Hi there! 👋 I'm Edgar, an iOS Developer passionate about app development.
 Welcome to my GitHub profile!

 ## About Me